 From a technical point of view, it is important that data traffic on the PSN start migrating to a network which is data friendly.
-While it is understood that the PSN of today needs to undergo some fundamental changes to achieve this goal, we should also understand that all of the necessary changes do not have to occur on the existing such as DSL or cable modems could also be employed in the loop to provide the premises connections which would permit high transmission speeds, thus keeping the last mile from being the choke point in data transmission.
+While it is understood that the PSN of today needs to undergo some fundamental changes to achieve this goal, we should also understand that all of the necessary changes do not have to occur on the existing public network.
+For instance, data traffic could be diverted onto a separate, data-friendly network for delivery to the Internet backbone by adding switch adjuncts into the network.
+Technology such as DSL or cable modems could also be employed in the loop to provide the premises connections which would permit high transmission speeds, thus keeping the last mile from being the choke point in data transmission.
 Many technologies could and will be used to provide quality data transmission capabilities in the future.

-Many technologies could and will be used to provide quality data transmission capabilities in the future. public network.
-For instance, data traffic could be diverted onto a separate, datafriendly network for delivery to the Internet backbone by adding switch adjuncts into the network.
-Technology
+Many technologies could and will be used to provide quality data transmission capabilities in the future.

 To make the transition to the data-friendly network will involve capital outlays.
 It is not enough that the Internet be able to process data.
 The loops and switches of the PSN must also be capable of doing so.
 Given that there is little compensation today for the increased traffic already traversing the network, due at least in part to the ISP access charge exemption, carriers may not be willing to make the investments needed to upgrade the network without a reasonable expectation of capital recovery.
 Because the FCC has determined that this investment for network upgrades will not be recovered through access charges paid by the ISPs, it is important that regulators encourage transformation of the PSN from primarily a voice network into one which can process any type of traffic desired, whether it be voice, data, or video.

 Regulators must always be careful not to fund technological developments which turn out to be inappropriate or would have occurred naturally.
-However, we must weigh this concern against a countervailing one of whether a large segment of society may not be provided timely access to advanced telecommunications technologies.
-If competition to provide new telecommunications services does not result in reasonably speedy deployment throughout the United States, funding to support advanced telecommunications services could come from the end users who call the ISPs, the ISPs themselves, or the USF.